 There is fear that with the provincial elections looming, the Police Record Check Reform Act will not become law before a new provincial government is elected.

 Consequent to this delay the old practice of disclosing non-conviction pursuant to police record checks is still in practice.

 This practice can negatively impact vulnerable members of society more.
 People with mental health problems are especially vulnerable.
 There are many documented cases of people who have called 911 in relation to a mental health crisis being discriminated against for employment and educational opportunities.

 A criminal record can be detrimental to an individual's future aspirations, however, someone with a criminal record may still apply for a pardon.

 A pardon allows someone who has a criminal conviction to apply to have the condition removed from their record.

-However, there is no similar process for people who have not been convicted of a criminal offence but nonetheless still have a damaging non-conviction record.
+However, there is no similar process for people who have not been convicted of a criminal offence such as young offenders but nonetheless still have a damaging non-conviction record.